GNU ELPA - jinx

 :hook (emacs-startup . global-jinx-mode)

-Suggested corrections are displayed as a completion menu.
-You can press digit keys to quickly select a suggestion.
+If you prefer to use the keyboard, invoke the command jinx-correct.
+The recommended binding is M-$, see the configuration section.
+Suggested corrections will be displayed as a completion menu.
+You can press the displayed digit keys to quickly select a suggestion.
 Furthermore the menu offers options to save the word temporarily for the current session, in the personal dictionary or in the file-local variables.
-Note that you can enter arbitrary input at the correction prompt in order to make the correction.
-By pressing M-n (M-p) again in the correction menu, you can skip to the next (previous) misspelling.

-The completion menu is compatible with all popular completion UIs: Vertico, Mct, Icomplete, Ivy, Helm and of course default completion.
+The completion menu is compatible with all popular completion UIs: Vertico, Mct, Icomplete, Ivy, Helm and the default completions buffer.
 In case you use Vertico I suggest that you tweak the completion display via vertico-multiform-mode for the completion category jinx.
-You can for example use the grid display such that more suggestions fit on the screen.
+You can for example use the grid display such that more suggestions fit on the screen and enable annotations.

 (add-to-list 'vertico-multiform-categories